YOLO5

 YOLO3

-layer at the end to detect objects.
+YOLO and YOLO2 used a nn.Linear layer at the end to detect objects.
 These models could predict a number of bounding boxes.

 YOLO format (darknet)

-This format contains one text file per image (containing the annotations and a numeric representation of the label) and a label map which maps the numeric IDs to human readable strings.
+This format contains one text file per image (containing the annotations and a numeric representation of the label) and a label map which maps the numeric IDs to human-readable strings.
 The annotations are normalized to lie within the range [0, 1] which makes them easier to work with even after scaling or stretching images.
-It has become quite popular as it has followed the Darknet framework’s implementations of the various YOLO models.
+It has become quite popular as it has followed the Darknet frameworkâs implementations of the various YOLO models.

 The initial release of YOLOv5 is very fast, performant, and easy to use.
-While YOLOv5 has yet to introduce novel model architecture improvements to the family of YOLO models, it introduces a new PyTorch training and deployment framework that improves the state of the art for object detectors.
+While YOLOv5 has yet to introduce novel model architecture improvements to the family of YOLO models, it introduces a new PyTorch training and deployment framework that improves the state-of-the-art for object detectors.